moses-palmer/pystray/docs/usage.rst

 Creating the menu
 ~~~~~~~~~~~~~~~~~

+*This is not supported on Xorg; please check Icon.HAS_MENU at runtime for
+support on the current platform.*

 A menu can be attached to a system tray icon by passing an instance of
 :class:`pystray.Menu` as the ``menu`` keyword argument.